 If you don’t have your own transport, give local tour service, RayTheTour a message on their WhatsApp (+60 16-329 8342) as it is possible to include the tin dredge and Tanjung Tualang as part of an Ipoh day tour.

-Tickets can be purchased just inside the visitor center right after you enter the gate.
+We purchased our tickets just inside the visitor center right after entering the gate.
 They stop selling tickets after 5:15pm.
 Although the stated opening hours for Tanjung Tualang Tin Dredge No. 5 is from 9am to 6pm.

 There is the option to just visit the park and not go for the guided tours.
 And as usual, there are different prices for Malaysians and non-Malaysians.